JeneLitsch/lang-get/README.md

 ## lang::get(...)
 Looks up a the text correspoding to a given std::string key.
 Returns the key if no entry in language matches the key.
-If the found text is another key the search continues recursively.
-This allows for delagating keys

 ### Parameters
 1) key as const std::string &